-Subsequent to the end of the period, the Company has not issued any common shares.
-On June 11, the Company announced a private placement for 100,000 shares at a price of \$5.00 per share with a warrant to purchase one-half of one share, exercisable at a price of \$6.00 per share for two years.
+Subsequent to the end of the period, the Company has not issued any common shares or granted or cancelled any options.
+On May 5, the Company announced a private placement for 500,000 shares at a price of \$1.00 per share with a warrant to purchase one-half of one share, exercisable at a price of \$1.50 per share for two years and on June 27, the Company completed the private placement with 581,000 units placed for total proceeds of \$581,000.